Aatchouuuum/steamdeck-docker-windows/README.md

 # Install Automatically

+## Before the install

+* You need to setup a admin password for your steamdeck with the `passwd` command.
+More information [here](https://nomadthecreator.substack.com/p/steam-deck-how-to-set-a-root-password).

 ## Clone the repo
 1) First thing first, you need to clone this repo.
 To do so, use your steamdeck in [desktop mode](https://help.steampowered.com/en/faqs/view/671A-4453-E8D2-323C)